top of page

 emotions, male behavior and female behavior.

-The stereotypes are obviously hard to die and basically they are reassuring: we like to think
+gender discrimination, the stereotypes are obviously hard to die and basically

-that the world is predictable and consistent.
+they are reassuring: we continue to like thinking that the world is predictable and consistent.

-discovery of a non-existent category between man and woman, through an exercise of thinking for all of us:
+the discovery of a non-existent category between man and woman thought this serie of sculptures and

-that I’m not exately part of that - and therefore be part of a non-existent category -.
+stereotypes as true and at the same time feel that I’m not exately part of that - and therefore

-note: Vaska Emanuilova has probably already completed this thinking exercise in a selection
+In her life, probably, she had already completed this thinking exercise in a selection

-specific works - fall into this non-existent category
+the “bodies”- fall into this non-existent category.

 Statment solo exhibition Man, Woman and in-between